 If you want to earn bonus rewards on groceries purchased at Walmart, consider the Walmart Store Card.
 It offers 3% cash back on walmart.com purchases, including grocery pickup.
 The card also gives 2% cash back on Walmart and Murphy USA gas purchases.
 All in-store purchases, including groceries, yield 1% cash back.

-The best credit card for gas and groceries is Amex Blue Cash Preferred.
-But since gas and groceries are some of the most common expenses, it’s a popular combination, and there are options for every credit level.
-For example, Capital One QuicksilverOne is good for limited credit.
-And the SunTrust Secured Credit Card works for folks with bad credit.
+Ultimately, the best credit card for gas and groceries is the Blue Cash Preferred.
+But since gas and groceries are some of the most common expenses, it's a popular combination and there are options for every credit level.

 The easiest unsecured credit cards to get generally work best for minor emergencies.
 You will only receive a small amount of spending power, after all.